Pakistan International Airlines Flight 661: Response

 Prime Minister of Pakistan Nawaz Sharif immediately offered his condolences to the families of the victims.
 During his address to the parliament, he ordered an inquiry to be made immediately under the CAA's Safety Investigation Board (SIB), vowing to "bring out the truth".
 He directed PIA officials to reach out to the families of the victims and to provide the necessary assistance for them.
 In the immediate aftermath, workers from PIA and CAA set up helpdesks and a hotline in Islamabad's Benazir Bhutto International Airport for relatives of the victims.
 Members of the media were reportedly barred from entering the airport.
 PIA management stated that attempts were being made to reserve 40 hotel rooms to accommodate grieving families who were waiting for the body identification process.

+Group Captain Naeem Ashraf Mirza was tasked to carry out the investigation of this crash.
+He was very efficient and completed the investigation and presented accurate results.

 PIA announced that compensations of 500,000 rupees would be provided to the victims families.
 Officials stated that PIA managers of each district were asked to personally visit the houses of the next of kin.
 Government official stated that a total of 5.5 million rupees would be distributed to the relatives.